FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 ## Abstract

 This project implements a second-order regenerative OTA-C filter that smooths the staircase output of an on-chip 3-bit R-2R DAC into a continuous, sine-like waveform.
-The filter is built from four self-biased 5-transistor OTAs arranged in a classic two-integrator-loop biquad, with an additional OTA cell wired in positive feedback on itself to act as a negative resistance and boost the loop's quality factor Q. Schematic-level simulation (ngspice, Sky130A tt corner) confirmed correct staircase reconstruction, a resonant peak around 3.5MHz with Q more than 10, and unity (0dB) DC gain.
+The filter is built from four self-biased 5-transistor OTAs arranged in a classic two-integrator-loop biquad, with an additional OTA cell wired in positive feedback on itself to act as a negative resistance and boost the loop's quality factor Q. Schematic-level simulation (ngspice, Sky130A tt corner) confirmed correct staircase reconstruction of a 5MHz sine wave signal (with 0dB gain), a resonant peak around 3.5MHz with Q more than 15, and unity (0dB) DC gain.
 The full layout has been completed in Magic and is LVS-clean, with parasitic extraction (PEX) available for post-layout verification.

 ## Architecture